-As a mutual organisation, member-owned institutions are not required to make large profits to pay out dividends to shareholders.
+Banks with shareholders, on the other hand, are required to make large profits and pay out dividends - not to its customers, but to its shareholders.
 An institution such as Community First is simply run for the benefit of its members.
 That means it can often offer lower rates and fees on products such as credit cards and loans.

 Member-owned institutions also pride themselves on offering superior service to their members – something many members feel they cannot get from bigger, faceless banks.
-But – and this is a big but – are member owned financial providers safe?
+Let's explore the credit union differences so you can get the bigger picture,

 Community First is an Authorised Deposit-taking Institution (ADI).
 That means it is regulated by the Australian Prudential Regulation Authority (APRA) under the Banking Act, and must meet the same high standards as banks.
 Just like people who use banks, Community First members are eligible for the Australian Government Deposit Guarantee.

 Yep, it must be doing something right.
 In terms of service, Community First says it continues to retain an overall member satisfaction level of 85%.
 Many of the banks, on the other hand, regularly receive satisfaction ratings from their customers in the range of 60-70%.

 Community First also offers plenty of convenient ways to bank.
 Users have access to cash from over 10,000 ATMs across Australia that are direct charge free.

 The organisation has several financial services stores across Sydney and the Central Coast.
 It has a dedicated call centre, and a range of convenient ways to bank, including mobile banking, internet banking and telephone banking.

 According to a study by independent financial services research group, Canstar, members of Community First are better off than customers of the Big Four banks.
 The study showed that compared to the Big Four, Community First provided an added value of $2.8 million to its members on a range of benchmarks based on rate, fees and transactions.